Skip to content

 Per-heir share after debts, final expenses, and charitable gift

-Calculate per-heir inheritance share after debts, expenses, and charitable contributions from total estate.
-Free and runs in your browser.
+Calculate each heir's inheritance share after subtracting debts, final expenses, and charitable gifts from the total estate value.

 What this tool does